 Alcohol and Xanax work to reduce overall activity in the brain, effectively reducing signals in the central nervous system.
 When taken independently, they both cause a relaxing effect on users.
 But together, the effects of each drug build upon one another.

-Reduced activity in the central nervous system can lead to dangerous side effects.
-Individuals mixing Xanax and alcohol are at risk of:
+- Individuals mixing Xanax and alcohol are at risk of:

 - Slow breathing

 - Impaired coordination

 With these side effects in mind, drinking alcohol on Xanax is never a good idea.
 Whether it’s Xanax and beer, wine or any other alcoholic beverage, these two substances should never be combined in any way.